hrithik001/booking-frontend/README.md

-# Frontend Application for Your Project
+# Frontend Application for Booking

 Welcome to the frontend application for your project.
 This application provides a user interface for interacting with the backend service, allowing users to view places, make bookings, and manage their account.